4 Ways to Know You are Hearing God’s Voice

 How To Hear God’s Voice

 We need to train ourselves to hear God’s voice.
-There are so many other voices we hear throughout the day that it’s hard to know which one is His.
+There are so many other voices we hear throughout the day which can make it hard to know which one is His.

 Here is a breakdown of what each voice brings:

 - God’s perfect voice.
 God’s voice always lines up with scripture.
 It brings peace, love, joy, gentleness, redemption, and conviction.

 - The voice of the enemy.
 This voice creates confusion, irrational thoughts, negative ideas, and revenge.
 Hearing this voice will cause you to have feelings of sadness and shame.